Mechanical Engineering

 The Qualifying Exam assesses some attributes expected of a successful PhD student, including:

-• ability to review, synthesize and apply fundamental concepts;
+- ability to review, synthesize and apply fundamental concepts;

-• creative and technical ability of the student to solve open-ended and challenging problems;
+- creative and technical ability of the student to solve open-ended and challenging problems;

-• technical communication skills.
+- technical communication skills.

 Exam results of Pass, Conditional Pass or Fail will be provided to the student in a timely manner by the Qualifying Exam Chair.
 A Conditional Pass will require the student to take a remedial plan.
 Students have two attempts to pass the exam.
 If the student fails the exam on their first attempt, they must retake the exam in the following semester.
 One-semester extensions may be granted by the Qualifying Exam Chair.

 Research Proposal: After passing the Qualifying Examination, the PhD student will prepare a written Research Proposal for the Dissertation and present it formally to the Dissertation Committee, which is selected by the student and the student's advisor and approved by the Department Head.
-A written Research Proposal document consisting of no more than 10 pages will be provided to the Committee in advance of the presentation with the expectation of achieving the following:
+This Research Proposal gives the Committee an early chance to discuss the work and to help the student more clearly define the work and identify the salient aspects.
+The research proposal must be completed before admission to candidacy.

 Additionally, full-time PhD students must complete the following requirements within the first two calendar years after enrolling into the PhD program:

-• have a Thesis Committee appointment form on file in the Graduate Office;
+- have a Thesis Committee appointment form on file in the Graduate Office;

-• complete all prerequisite and core curriculum course requirements;
+- complete all prerequisite and core curriculum course requirements;

-• be admitted into full candidacy for the degree.
+- be admitted into full candidacy for the degree.

 Required Number of Publications and Presentations: The required and recommended journal publications for PhD students prior to graduation are listed below.
 Students wanting to defend before meeting these requirements must submit a one-page petition with a reasonable explanation to the ME Graduate Curriculum Committee.

 Journal publications - Required: Minimum of one first-author paper accepted or published (DOI is required) in a peer-reviewed journal (recognized as high quality in the research field), before Dissertation Defense.
 Recommended: Three or more first-author papers accepted or published in peer-reviewed journals.
-More than three first author journal publications are recommended for students interested in academic positions.

-Thesis Defense: At the conclusion of the student’s PhD program, the student will be required to make a formal presentation and defense of her/his thesis research.
-A student must “pass” this defense to earn a PhD degree.
+Thesis Defense: At the conclusion of the student’s PhD program, the student will make a formal presentation and defense of her/his thesis research.
+A student must pass this defense to earn a PhD degree.
 The Dissertation document should be submitted to the Dissertation Committee at least 10 days prior to the Defense.
 The Committee will perform a post-presentation review of the Dissertation, technical contributions, and publications with the student.
 The Committee may request revisions to the Dissertation and additional work that requires subsequent review by the advisor and or the Committee.

 Time Limit: As stipulated by the Mines Graduate School, a candidate for a doctoral degree must complete all requirements for the degree within nine years of the date of admission into the degree program.